yesw2000/Editor/UsingSingularity/UsingSingularity-github.md

 LaTeX container images.

-Let us pull the image and convert into sif first, and use the converted image locally:
+Let us pull the image and convert into sif first, and use the converted image locally.
+Please be note that the pull command in Singularity version 2 only supports shub URIs.

 >
->
->     lxplus$ singularity pull latex.sif docker://dockershelf/latex
+>     cent7a(SLAC)$ singularity pull latex.sif docker://dockershelf/latex
->     lxplus$ singularity shell latex.sif
+>     cent7a(SLAC)$ singularity shell latex.sif
 >     INFO:    Convert SIF file to sandbox...
 >     Singularity> pdflatex --version
 >     pdfTeX 3.14159265-2.6-1.40.20 (TeX Live 2019/Debian)